A new dynamic slip approach for wall-modeled Large Eddy Simulations in a Consistent Discontinuous Galerkin Framework: Wall-resolved LES at

-The instantaneous stream-wise velocity $\overline{u}$ normalized with $u_\tau$ for the CCSM and DSM SGS models in a $xz$-plane are shown in Fig.~\ref{fig:WRLES-u}.
-The solution for both cases is reasonably resolved.
-Snapshots of the vorticity magnitude on the bottom wall are shown in Fig.~\ref{fig:WRLES-vort}.
-DSM predicts higher levels of the vorticity magnitude compared to the CCSM.
-On the other hand, Fig.~\ref{fig:WRLES-Qcri} shows the isometric view of the iso-surfaces of the Q-criterion for the two SGS models to visualize the near-wall eddies.
+The instantaneous stream-wise velocity $\overline{u}$ normalized with $u_\tau$ for the WRLES in a $xz$-plane are shown in Fig.~\ref{fig:WRLES-vel-vort-iso}(a).
+The solution is reasonably resolved.
+Snapshots of the vorticity magnitude on the bottom wall are shown in Fig.~\ref{fig:WRLES-vel-vort-iso}(b).
+On the other hand, Fig.~\ref{fig:WRLES-vel-vort-iso}(c) shows the isometric view of the iso-surfaces of the Q-criterion to visualize the near-wall eddies.

-The wall-normal variation of the mean Smagorinsky coefficient $<C_s>$ along with mean velocity and Reynolds shear and normal stresses for the DSM and CCSM SGS models compared with the DNS is shown in Fig.~\ref{fig:WRLES-Re550}.
+The wall-normal variation of the mean Smagorinsky coefficient $\langle C_s \rangle$ along with mean velocity and Reynolds shear and normal stresses for the WRLES compared with the DNS is shown in Fig.~\ref{fig:WRLES-Re550}.
 The Smagorinsky coefficient $C_s$ for the DSM assumes a value of zero at the wall as $L_{ij}^{d}$ in Eqn.~(\ref{eqn:dyn-smag}) is equivalently zero at the wall owing to the no-slip velocity boundary condition.
 It gradually increases in the viscous-sublayer before reaching a value of about $0.12$ in the log-layer at about $ z^+ \approx 60$ after which it remains close to $0.1-0.12$ till the half channel height $\delta^+$.
-The dynamic adjustment of $C_s$ including the proper near-wall behavior results in the mean velocity and Reynolds shear and normal stress profiles that are almost identical to the DNS data.
-On the other hand, CCSM uses a constant value of $0.12$ for the Smagorinsky coefficient everywhere in the flow-field, and unlike the DSM, near-wall damping of $C_s$ and hence $\nu_{SGS}$ is not present.
-This results in incorrect Reynolds shear and normal stress profiles and the mean velocity profile shows a significant negative off-set compared to the DNS as seen in Fig.~\ref{fig:WRLES-Re550}.
-The results clearly suggest that DSM gives a better performance compared to CCSM on the same grid and thus is a better choice as the SGS model.
-Going forward, we will use DSM as the SGS model for all the computations.
+The mean velocity and Reynolds shear and normal stress profiles obtained using the WRLES are nearly identical to the DNS data.